ozanoguz/aws-ums-hol/docs/section-9-terraform-asg.md

 In this section, you will use the Cloud9 Terraform workstation deployed in Section 8 to download the Fortinet AWS Terraform modules and update the Terraform variables so FortiGate-VM instances launched by the Auto Scaling Group can register with FortiManager.

 Cloud9 is used as the Terraform workstation for this lab.
-Do not use AWS CloudShell for this section.
+Do not use AWS Cloud9 for this section.

 ---